ourlifeloop/marketing/src/cms/training-faqs/q- where-do-i-find-the-display-code-for-my-communitys-tv-display.md

 ---
-question: Where do I find the Display Code for my Community's TV Display?
+question: Where do I find the display code for my community's TV display?
-answer: Go into the Display tab and click into the Display would like to connect to your TV.
-Once in the display, you will see the Community and Display code are listed at the top middle of the screen.
+answer: Go into the Display tab and click into the display would like to connect to your TV.
+Once in the display, you will see the community and display code are listed at the top middle of the screen.
 This information can also be access on the go by using the displays tab on your LifeLoop mobile app.
 isMobile: false